 There was a time when the low-priced buffet was the only game in town.
 Not today.
 Food quality has improved, the selection is wider, and of course prices have shot higher.
 You can still find dirt-cheap smorgasbords (mostly in the off-Strip casinos frequented by locals), but at the megaresorts dinner prices average around $35 per adult and climb as high as $55 for the gourmet chow at current hot spot, Bacchanal Buffet at Caesars Palace.
 Keep in mind that breakfast (excluding Sunday brunches) and lunch prices at all buffets are always a few dollars cheaper.

-In the $18 to $25 range quality gets better, and at this price tier you’ll usually find all-you-can-eat shrimp.
+In the $25 to $30 range quality gets better, and at this price tier you’ll usually find all-you-can-eat shrimp.
 The buffet at the Westgate (formerly the LVH), (800) 732-7117, offers a made-to-order pasta station and beats most of the mid-range offerings over on the Strip.
+Visit the Buffet at Luxor, (702) 262-4000, for a casual Las Vegas dining experience complete with brunch items, a carving station, homemade pizza station, a 30-foot salad bar and scrumptious dessert selections.

-North of $25 you find the good stuff.
+North of $30 you find the good stuff.
 Spice Market Buffet at Planet Hollywood, (702) 785-5555, has nine food stations (including an excellent Middle Eastern counter) that dish up grub a cut above your typical steam table fare.
 The Cravings buffet at Mirage, (702) 791-7111, lays out something for every taste, including bloat-worthy Mexican and Asian stations.
 The Cosmopolitan's Wicked Spoon buffet, (702) 698-7000, does a nice daily brunch.
-The Buffet at ARIA, (702) 590-7111, has a tandoor oven, meaty crab legs and an all-you-can-drink alcoholic beverage deal.
+The MGM Grand Buffet, (702) 891-6373, offers an array of cuisine that is sure to satisfy any type of hunger.
 Rio’s Carnival World & Seafood Buffet, (702) 777-7777, whips up a huge international feast that devotees swear is the best in town.

 Want to worship at multiple temples of gluttony for a single, discounted price?
 Look into the Buffet of Buffets deal.
 For a 24-hour period, a wristband grants you unlimited access to six buffets at Vegas hotels owned by Caesars Entertainment.
 If your stomach can handle it, phone (702) 862-3530 for details.